meghanasree/Automatic-street-light-using-8051/Requirements/readme.md

  # High level requirements

- - Along Roads & Highways – High-quality automatic street light systems can enhance night-time visibility on rural roads, main roads & highways.
+ - Along Roads & Highways – High-quality automatic parking systems can enhance high traffic main roads & highways.

-  These are also very easy to  install & are affordably priced.
+  These are also very easy to  maintain.

-- Schools & Universities – Automatic solar street light system is an excellent choice for schools, colleges & universities.
+- Schools & Universities – Automatic parking system is an excellent choice for schools, colleges & universities.

  With plenty of accessible areas, ranging from bus shelters to parking lots institutions can install them throughout the campus.